Suicide Hotline Numbers

 The Sheriff’s Office Y.E.S.S. program enjoys a partnership with the Douglas County School District in an effort to aide in the social and emotional wellness of Douglas County students and citizens of Douglas County.
 In this partnership our Y.E.S.S.
 Project Coordinator is a Nationally certified School Suicide Specialist and is also a certified Applied Suicide Intervention Skills Training, A.S.I.S.T. trainer who, along with the district, provide workshops to district employees and community members on suicide intervention skills.
 Applied Suicide Intervention Skills Training (ASIST) is a low cost, evidence based suicide intervention skills workshop, that anyone 16 years of age and older may attend.
 Click on the 2012-13 workshop flyer link below if you are interested in attending a workshop.

-Please email Phyllis Harvey at email@example.com to register for this FREE workshop.
+Please email Phyllis Harvey at email@example.com to add your name to a wait list.
 Sponsored by: Douglas County Sheriff’s Office Youth Education & Safety in Schools (Y.E.S.S.)
 Program and the Douglas County Suicide Prevention Alliance.

 In the News